JasonSilvestri/Helix/Helix/wwwroot/docs/Discovery/README-EMerg.md

 }
 ```

 [`⇧ Back to Top`](#table-of-contents)

 ---

-### Canonical Message Contracts (edge-case-proof)
+## Canonical Message Contracts

-Clean, minimal JSON contracts for each step.
-All messages are validated against versioned JSON Schemas.
+Cannonical JSON contracts for every message type.
+All messages must validate against these schemas (see `schemas/` for full definitions).

-#### 1) Proposal (Partner-L → Partner-Q)
+### Proposal (Partner-L → Partner-Q)

-Proposals are *small, justified deltas* from the frozen baseline, with expected effects, risks, and a structured DOE plan.
+Proposal with one or more deltas, DOE plan, and rationale.

 ```json
 {